 Facts on JODELEY (released in August 2020)

 Good news (except for the panning), is the banjo you hear on "Foreign Light" (track 7)!
-This is not my doings, but Sigve Wilhelmsen (Thank you again!).
+This is not my doing, but my fellow student Sigve Wilhelmsen (Thank you again!).
 I must say this is the song I am most happy about right now, I used SO many hours tryin' to get all the other instruments in (because I'm a freshman at every instrument I play), and creating a good balance in EQs, reverbs, panning etc.

 New lessons